 – 13:00-16:45 on Tuesday, October 12, 2021: Symposium for the general public

-Corasse Fukushima (4F Conference Hall & 3F Exhibition Room) / Available online
+Corasse Fukushima (4F Multi purpose Hall & 3F Temporary Display Room) / Available online

-*Although all sessions including the poster session are available online, questioning to presenters will be possible only at the venue.
+*Although all sessions including the poster session are available online, questions to presenters can be asked only at the venue.

-*The whole event may change to an “online only event” depending on the situations of COVID-19.
+*The whole event may change to an “full online” depending on the situations of COVID-19.

 |3.
 Target Audience||General public, government officials, and experts|

 – Sessions for experts (oral & poster presentations): English

 – Symposium session for the general public: Japanese

 |5.
 Fees||Free of charge|

 – Registration deadline for poster presentations: Tuesday, August 10, 2021